 Over £1 billion can be saved, just by lighting commercial UK buildings more efficiently, says BEIS.

-The Department for Business, Energy & Industrial Strategy (BEIS) has published its latest assessment of energy efficiency in UK buildings.
+The Department for Business, Energy & Industrial and Warehousing Strategy (BEIS) has published its latest assessment of energy efficiency in UK buildings.

 The Department finds that 10,930GWh/year of total annual energy savings can be delivered by modern LEDs and lighting technologies, and that in total over £1 billion of cash savings can be made by installing more efficient light.

 BEIS also says lighting is the second largest area of energy consumption.
 With so many sectors living with lighting over 15 years old, the time for remedial action is now.
 BEIS shows that 28% of health space in the UK is lit by old, inefficient light, and 44% of military estates too.

 It all means vast energy and cash savings are at hand, along with more comfortably lit buildings for staff, customers and patients, if only sustainable lighting options are specified.